 A single standout font face on the page increases reading speed and highlights essential text.

-Use bold font to draw attention to the critical text and make your content more eye-catching.
+Use bold font to draw attention to the critical text and make your content eye-catching.

 Tip 4: Use subheadings

-Subheadings are large chunks of text placed below and below other paragraphs on a page.
+Subheadings are large chunks of text placed below a page’s other paragraphs.

 They provide a break between the main body text of your document and your essential bullet points and make your content easier to skim.